-New students may register after all application requirements have been met and admission has been approved by the Admission Committee.
+New students may register after all application requirements have been met, admission has been approved by the Admission Committee, and the student has completed the required Applicant Acceptance Response form.

 The registration process includes the completion of financial arrangements with the Business Office.